 5. Hire & hold on to the right team

-As you hire gym staff, you have the ability to positively impact member retention at your gym.
+As you hire gym staff, you can positively impact member retention at your gym.
 Attract, keep, and motivate the right people across your business.
 And you’ll be better placed to create lasting connections with members too.

-Research from IHRSA and The Retention People (TRP) showcased the impact that staff can have on members and retention:
+Research shows the impact that staff can have on members and retention:

 • 90% of club members value communication from staff members